Skip top navigation

 Performing Artists & Dancers | Kinesiology - Movement | Athletics and Sport | Health-related Quality of Life, Balance, and Falls in Older Adults | Physical Activity | Biosensors | Injury Risk and Epidemiology | Rehabilitation | Community Care

 My professional career is rooted in working to assist underserved populations.
-After graduating with my bachelor’s degree in India, I worked at the Paraplegic Foundation as Occupational therapist.
-Working with this population, I realized that I wanted to learn more about how to work with the movement sciences (Kinesiology) and thus came to the US for graduate studies and worked on my master’s degree in Sport Injury Prevention & Management/Athletic Training.
-I then completed my doctoral degree in Exercise and Sport Science/Sports Medicine.
+After graduating with my bachelor’s degree in India, I worked at the Paraplegic Foundation as an Occupational therapist.
+Working with this population, I realized that I wanted to learn more about how to work with the movement sciences (Kinesiology) and thus came to the US for graduate studies and worked on my master’s degree in Sport Injury Prevention & Management/Athletic Training at Springfield College, MA.
+I then completed my doctoral degree in Exercise and Sport Science/Sports Medicine at the University of North Carolina at Greensboro.
 During my doctoral work, my graduate assistantship allowed me to implement and deliver a healthcare program for dancers and performing artists – an underserved subset of the physically active population.
 This experience was challenging yet fulfilling and led me toward my scholarship and service in working with underserved populations across the lifespan and using my Kinesiology, movement science, and wellness expertise to serve them.

 Overall, all these efforts have allowed me to interface with scholars across disciplines to serve underserved populations.
 I have learned from these scholars, and participants and enjoy working with them.
 In the future, I plan to continue working to collectively improve health and wellness in people across the lifespan.